 - Decreased Range of Motion: reduced shoulder range of motion, which makes it challenging to reach overhead.

 - Scapular instability

-- Arthritis: Inflammation of a joint, causing pain and discomfort.
+- Arthritis: joint inflammation that results in pain and discomfort.

 Treatment of Snapping Scapula Syndrome: